quixio/quix-streams-dotnet/docs/app-management.md

 In order to reduce the amount of boilerplate code added to each of our samples, we developed the `App.run()` feature.

-`App.run` takes care of several small but important tasks in managing your Python apps.
+`App.run` takes care of several small but important tasks in managing your apps.
 These include:

 * Start subscribing to topics
 * Handle termination